Easy Rice Pudding Recipe

 • Salt: Just a touch to enhance the sweetness of the pudding and add dimension to the flavor.

-Tips for the Best Rice Pudding
+Tips for Perfect Rice Pudding

-• Use short grain rice: You want to use a short grain rice, like Arborio rice.
-It’s more starchy than long grain rice, so it helps to thicken the pudding nicely and gives it a better texture.
+• Use short-grain rice: You want to use a short-grain rice, like Arborio rice.
+It’s more starchy than long-grain rice, so it helps to thicken the pudding nicely and gives it a better texture.

-• Slowly add rice mixture to egg mixture: When adding half a cup of the rice into the bowl with your egg mixture, do it slowly and whisk constantly to prevent the eggs from scrambling.
+• Slowly add the rice mixture to egg mixture: When adding half a cup of the rice into the bowl with your egg mixture, do it slowly and whisk constantly to prevent the eggs from scrambling.

 • Don’t let it boil: Once you’re finished combining your mixtures, don’t let the pudding come to a boil.
 If you do, it’ll curdle.
 You just want to keep it over low heat until it starts to thicken.
 Remember that it will continue to thicken as it cools.